RIGHTS AND OBLIGATIONS OF STOCK BROKERS, SUB-BROKERS AND CLIENTS AS PRESCRIBED BY SEBI AND STOCK EXCHANGE

 Trading and investments in Securities are subject to market risk, there is no assurance or guarantee of returns.
 Please read the PMS Disclosure Document, Risk Disclosure Document and Dos and Don’ts prescribed by the Exchanges and Mutual Fund Offer Documents carefully before investing

 Attention Investors : No need to issue cheques by investors while subscribing to IPO.
 Just write the bank account number and sign in the application form to authorise your bank to make payment in case of allotment.
-No worries for refund as the money remains in investor's account.
+No need to worry about the refund either, as the money remains in the investor’s account.
 Prevent Unauthorized Transactions in your demat and broking account −> Update your mobile numbers/email IDs with your stock brokers and depository participants.
 Receive information of your transactions directly from Exchange & NSDL on your mobile/email at the end of the day.....
 Issued in the interest of Investors.
 (Ref Circular No : NSE/INSP/27346, BSE/ 20140822-30, NSDL 2014/94/97 & 2015 / 104).

 KYC is one time exercise while dealing in securities markets - once KYC is done through a SEBI registered (broker, DP, Mutual Fund etc.), you need not undergo the same process again when you approach another intermediary.